|

 Charles N. Wilcox, died of cholera in Watertown, Jefferson Co., Wisconsin,

-lost a useful citizen and interesting neighbor.
-The Christian church
+useful citizen and interesting neighbor.
+The Christian church one of its

-one of its most stable and reliable members, the Sunday school a faithful
+most stable and reliable members, the Sunday school a faithful and efficient

-and efficient superintendent.
-Resolved, That we deeply and truly
+superintendent.
+Resolved, That we deeply and truly sympathize with our

-and to make her forget her loss as much as possible by out acts of sympathy
+make her forget her loss as much as possible by out acts of sympathy and

 Susan Rissinger